QUB-ARM-STM32/pqm4/README.md

     screen /dev/ttyACM0 38400
     ```

+    Screen may not be installed by default, if this is the case simply run `sudo apt install screen`.

     This will open a serial monitor on device `ttyACM0` and with a baud rate of `38400`.
 You will likely need to press the reset button on your board.
 If you see the following output then you have successfully flashed the binary.

     ![screen](./Images/Aes-Test.png)